htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

  ``JobLeaseDuration``:
-    The number of seconds set for a job lease, the amount of time that a job may continue running on a remote resource, despite its submitting machine’s lack of response.
+    The number of seconds set for a job lease, the amount of time that a job may continue running on a remote resource, despite its submitting machine's lack of response.
 See
     section \ `2.14.4 <SpecialEnvironmentConsiderations.html#x26-1440002.14.4>`__
     for details on job leases.
     :index:`JobMaxVacateTime<single: JobMaxVacateTime; ClassAd job attribute>`